 This early stage of alcohol abuse is easily masked by social drinking.
 However, a person who drinks to ease into a social situation, or to “take the edge off”, is already using alcohol to manage feelings of discomfort.

-While it is true that some people will stay in this stage, others may quickly develop a tolerance to alcohol that indicates that they have progressed to the next stage.
+While it is true that some people will stay in this stage, others may quickly develop an alcohol tolerance that indicates that they have progressed to the next stage.
 Tolerance is the need to drink more alcohol to have the same effects as before.

 The Early Stage/Prodromal Stage